Amir-Golmoradi/Coach/Readme.md

 ## 📱 Application Overview

 [here](https://github.com/RahimMahmoudzadeh/Coach), This project is designed for a **fitness app** that helps users track their workouts, diet, and get AI-powered recommendations.
 The app can sync with other fitness platforms for a seamless experience.
-The backend API is built using **Java with Spring Boot**, allowing you to scale the app while providing a secure and smooth experience.

 ## Installation Steps